Camino Portuguese – wayfinding nightmare and blistering heat…

 Trust is like a mirror, you can fix it if it’s broken, but you can still see the crack in that mother fucker’s reflection.”
 Lady Gaga

-Without guaranteed refreshment stops and none of the pop-up drinks and food stops we regularly found on the Camino France’s this is not a route for the unprepared – mentally or physically.
+Without guaranteed refreshment stops and none of the pop-up drinks and food stops we regularly found on the Camino France’s, this is not a route for the unprepared – mentally or physically.

-“Heat what heat?” said my friend in France, as their thermometer tipped over 35o while Portugal allegedly waivered around 28o.
+“Heat what heat?” said my friend in France, as their thermometer tipped over 35oC while Portugal allegedly waivered around 28oC.

 Where the bloody hell are we?

-Loving the food, the Portuguese people and just been here in this wonderful country.
-More about the food and towns when time and Wifi allow.
-Especially Tomar – we had a rest day here, went out to Fatima then visited the Knights Templar castle in Tomar.
+Loving the food and the Portuguese people we have encountered in this beautiful country.
+Especially Tomar – we had a rest day here, taking a taxi to Fatima, then visiting Tomar’s Knights Templar castle.

 I will write more about the food and towns when time and Wifi allow.
 Unfortunately, I have to use a combination of iPad and iPhone to cobble together posts.
 Despite doing this, I can still feel the data leeching out at a rate of knots!!